top of page

-Recent Presentations & Interviews
+Recent Writings & Interviews

 Dr. Mitchell Willson on materiality, embodiment and proximity in teleanalysis, PINC Technology & The Mind Podcast, March 7, 2023.
 Listen here.